 The physical product is just one link in the product-chain spanning the distance from the designer(s) through the factory to the customer.
 A chain consisting of all of the systems, operations and deliverables that touch/support the product – design, materials, fit and finish, documentation, applications support, sales support, shipping, product performance, warranty, price, user interface, out-of-box experience, marketing/brand image, ease of use, functionality… collectively come into play when judgments or perceptions regarding quality are made.

-In the end, the entire product support infrastructure must be of sufficient quality to maintain a quality product and the marks given will only be as good as the weakest link.Thank you for such an elaborate and comprehensive comment Joseph!
-I agree with you that the overall product support infrastructure should be considered as part of the quality process.
-Otherwise, everything else falls apart.
+In the end, the entire product support infrastructure must be of sufficient quality to maintain a quality product and the marks given will only be as good as the weakest link.-

 Thanks for reading,